dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 What we've done is to create local UI state.
 Local UI state governs what a local template should look like based on certain events or actions triggered by the user.
 It doesn't modify or control application-wide state that is used across components.
 In our current application, the conference mock data is application state.

-Now, we have to display the "Call for Papers Deadline" label and input conditionally depending on the local UI state &mdash; specifically, the state value of the `vnode.state.CFP` property:
+Now, we have to display the "Call for Papers Deadline" label and input conditionally depending on the local UI state.
+The state value of the `vnode.state.CFP` property will control this rendering task:

 ```jsx
 // src/components/EntryForm.jsx